ranfysvalle02/bvr-py/README.md

 - **Information Retrieval**: Quickly retrieve relevant information from large texts.
 - **Preprocessing for NLP Tasks**: Prepare data by selecting significant parts.

+## Limitations

+1. **Context Preservation**: As mentioned earlier, CriticalVectors might not always preserve the overall narrative or context of the text.
+This is because it selects individual chunks based on their semantic similarity, which might not align with the original order or flow of the text.

+2. **Dependence on Embeddings**: The quality of the extracted chunks heavily depends on the quality of the embeddings used.
+If the embeddings do not capture the semantic meaning of the text well, the selected chunks might not be truly representative.

+3. **Computational Resources**: CriticalVectors can be computationally intensive, especially when dealing with large volumes of text and high-dimensional embeddings.
+This might limit its usability in resource-constrained environments.

+4. **Parameter Tuning**: The performance of CriticalVectors can be sensitive to the choice of parameters like `num_clusters`, `max_tokens_per_chunk`, and `chunk_size`.
+Finding the right set of parameters might require some experimentation and tuning.

+5. **Language Support**: The current implementation of CriticalVectors uses the `OllamaEmbeddings` model and NLTK's sentence tokenizer, which might not support all languages.
+For languages other than English, additional preprocessing and a different embeddings model might be needed.

+6. **FAISS Limitations**: While FAISS provides efficient clustering for large datasets, it only supports Euclidean distance and inner product similarity.
+This might limit its effectiveness for certain types of data or use cases.

+7. **Hierarchical Clustering**: Hierarchical clustering can be computationally expensive for large datasets.
+Also, the dendrogram produced by hierarchical clustering might not always be easy to interpret, especially for large numbers of clusters.

 ---

 ## Appendix: Understanding Key Parameters